DylDeveloper/DylDeveloper/README.md

-# Welcome!
+# Hi There! 👋
-I am DylDev, I am your average person that just happens to know a little bit of Python.
-The main project that I am currently working on is ETS2 Lane Assist by Tumppi066 which you can find here:
+I am DylDev.
+I am just an everyday high-school student who really enjoys coding.
+Specifically in Python.
+I only work on one project and that is Euro truck Simulator 2 Lane Assist, which will keep the truck inside of the lane in Euro Truck Simulator 2.
+You can find more about the project and what i've done here:

 https://github.com/ETS2LA